-Gutenberg editor has become the matter of the moment ever since the release of WordPress 5.0 in the end of 2018.
+Gutenberg editor has become the matter of the moment ever since the release of WordPress 5.0 at the end of 2018.
 The WordPress community was waiting for the official release for a year, thanks to the new WordPress editor that promises to transform the editing and publishing experience for bloggers, authors, and developers.

 What is Gutenberg editor?

 Gutenberg is the new editor in WordPress that will replace the current editor.
-Released with WordPress 5.0, the Gutenberg is supposed to make writing posts effortless with the so-called ‘blocks’ concept.
+Released with WordPress 5.0, Gutenberg is supposed to make writing posts effortless with the so-called ‘blocks’ concept.

-The name of current editor is TinyMCE (Tiny Moxiecode Content Editor), which is available with WordPress for over a decade now.
+The name of the current editor is TinyMCE (Tiny Moxiecode Content Editor), which is available with WordPress for over a decade now.
 After building a website, if you have published a single post using WordPress, then you have experienced the TinyMCE editor.

-Gutenberg has got its name from Johannes Gutenberg, the man who invented mechanical printing press over 500 years ago.
+Gutenberg has got its name from Johannes Gutenberg, the man who invented the mechanical printing press over 500 years ago.

 What are blocks in Gutenberg?